 Atlanta Airport Smoking Policy

-ATL went fully smoke-free indoors in January 2020 under the City of Atlanta Clean Indoor Air Ordinance.
-The airport had operated several indoor smoking lounges for years, but the city council voted to close them all.
-Smoking, vaping, and the use of any tobacco or nicotine products are now banned inside every building on airport property.
-Fines for violating the ban range from $100 to $200.
+ATL went fully smoke-free indoors in January 2020.
+The airport had operated several indoor smoking lounges for years before they were all closed.
+Smoking, vaping, and the use of any tobacco or nicotine products are no longer permitted inside any building on airport property.

-The only legal option is to use one of the designated outdoor smoking areas, and you must stand at least 25 feet from any terminal entrance or air intake vent.
+To light up, use one of the designated outdoor smoking areas and stand at least 25 feet from any terminal entrance or air intake vent.

 How ATL Is Laid Out